frederick-uy/frederick-uy/README.md

 - Work In Progress:) To be updated!

 ## 📷 Photography Website
-Come see my work at [FMU Photography] (https://frederickuy.com/).
+Come see my work at [FMU Photography](https://frederickuy.com/).
 Shoot me an email and happy to book sessions/collab!

 ### 🤝 Connect with Me
 - [Linkedn](https://www.linkedin.com/in/frederickuy)